Follow virtual machine encryption best practices to avoid problems later, for example, when you generate a vm-support bundle.

 vSphere Virtual Machine Encryption uses only Active keys for encryption.
 If a key is Pre-Active, vSphere Virtual Machine Encryption activates it.
 If the key state is Deactivated, Compromised, Destroyed, Destroyed Compromised, you cannot encrypt a virtual machine or disk with that key.For keys that are in other states, virtual machines using those keys continue to work.
 Whether a clone or migration operation succeeds depends on whether they key is already on the host.

-- If the key is on the destination host, the operation succeeds even if the key is not Active on the KMS.
+- If the key is on the destination host, the operation succeeds even if the key is not Active on the key server.

-- If the required virtual machine and virtual disk keys are not on the destination host, vCenter Server has to fetch the keys from the KMS.
+- If the required virtual machine and virtual disk keys are not on the destination host, vCenter Server has to fetch the keys from the key server.
 If the key state is Deactivated, Compromised, Destroyed, or Destroyed Compromised, vCenter Server displays an error and the operation does not succeed.

 A clone or migration operation succeeds if the key is already on the host.
-The operation fails if vCenter Server has to pull the keys from the KMS.
+The operation fails if vCenter Server has to pull the keys from the key server.

 If a key is not Active, perform a rekey operation using the API.
 See the vSphere Web Services SDK Programming Guide.